 At Norris geyser basin you will find several thermal geysers in very close proximity.
-The area is easy to explore via boardwalk and has to rank as one of the must visit regions on your 4 days Yellowstone itinerary.
+The area is easy to explore via boardwalk and has to rank as one of the must visit regions on your 4 days in Yellowstone National Park itinerary.

 Waters around Norris basin are acidic, rather than alkaline, which means bacteria creates those colorful patterns you associate with Yellowstone.